New AI camera systems catch drivers texting and driving. Also, the fine is hefty enough to make speeding the least amount of your worries.

 Have You Been Injured in a Distracted Driving Accident?

 Was someone looking at the phone when they collided with you?
 If so, you shouldn’t be held liable to pay any bills out of pocket.
 When someone else makes the mistake of texting and driving, you shouldn’t have to pay the price.
-Call the Reyes Browne Reilley distracted driving personal injury attorneys today.
+Call the expert DFW car accident attorneys at Reyes Browne Reilley today.

 We offer 100% free consultations and don’t charge a fee unless we win.
 Get compensation for your medical bills, as well as your pain and suffering.
 Call us today, in order to get the representation your case deserves.
 All you have to do is dial (214) 526-7900, and you’ll be back to normal in no time.